Lutheran Church of Australia: Worship music and modernisation of hymns

 The official hymn book of the Lutheran Church of Australia is the Lutheran Hymnal with Supplement.

 The church is happy to use gender-inclusive language where this does not detract from the teachings of the Bible will modernise the language of its hymns where such modernisation is practical.

 Culture

 Theological conservatism

 In comparison to many Lutheran synods in Europe, the Lutheran Church of Australia as of 2012 remains a strongly confessional church.
 The reason for this is two-fold.
 Firstly, there was the early influence of the Old Lutherans and, secondly, "from the 1880s the church sought pastors from the US (Missouri Synod)."
 The influence of these American Lutherans caused the LCA to deviate from the doctrines of the more mainstream (or, indeed, liberal) European Lutherans.
-As the academic Robert Putnam states, the Lutheran Church–Missouri Synod is "the most conservative Christian denomination in America".

 The church is happy to support the Australian Christian Lobby where such an emphasis is supportive of the teachings of the Word of God.